gcalderone/ReusePatterns.jl/README.md

 ```

-The **ReusePatterns.jl** package exports the following functions and macros aimed to support *concrete subtyping* in Julia:
+The **ReusePatterns.jl** package exports the following functions and macros aimed at supporting *concrete subtyping* in Julia:

-- `@quasiabstract`: define a new *quasi abstract* type, i.e. a pair of an abstract and an (exclusively associated) concrete types;
+- `@quasiabstract`: define a new *quasi abstract* type, i.e. a pair of an abstract and a (exclusively associated) concrete types;
 - `concretetype`: return the concrete type associated to a *quasi abstract* type;
 - `isquasiabstract`: test whether a type is *quasi abstract*;
 - `isquasiconcrete`: test whether a type is the concrete type associated to a *quasi abstract* type.